Stone And District Swimming Club

 The aim of Stone & District Swimming Club is to promote the teaching and practice of swimming and lifesaving skills to all ages and social backgrounds in a fun and enjoyable way.

 The club has a duty under the Children Protection Act to ensure that all teachers, helpers and anyone who has any contact with children during the sessions are checked and approved through the DBS (The Disclosure and Barring Service) in accordance with the ASA’s Child Protection Policy.
-There is an appointed Welfare Officer (Mark Dally) for the club who ensures that there is a register of all people working with children attending club sessions.
+There is an appointed Welfare Officer for the club who ensures that there is a register of all people working with children attending club sessions.
 If there are any concerns please see the Welfare Officer or contact Swimline on 0808 1004001 which is a confidential helpline that deals with any child protection issue.

 Please remember that the club is responsible for the swimmers whilst in the water or on the poolside, but is not responsible for them in the changing rooms or outside the actual pool area.
 Please ensure emergency contact details are up-to-date.

 The club follows the local authority guidelines on photography in Alleynes Sports Centre.
 It is strictly forbidden at all times through any device capable of taking photographs or videos.
+Group photography by a committee member of the club for promotion purposes only will ocasionally take place.
+If you do not want to be in any photographs involving the club, please make it clear when filling in your membership form or renewal membership form.

 The club is committed to treat everyone equally within the context of their activity, regardless of sex, ethnic origin, religion, disability, age, sexual orientation or political persuasion.